rybkaK/next-test-task/README.md

 ```

 ### Technical decision
 The project is built with TypeScript for development and Docker for deployment.
 I used JSON-Server to mock the backend and simulate a REST API.
 Docker ensures that the app and API run in separate containers, making it easy to deploy and manage.
+I also implemented search functionality without using JSON Placeholder, as it does not handle partial name searches correctly.
+Instead, I used a custom solution to ensure that the search works as expected with product names.
 The application is designed to be responsive, with a focus on SEO best practices and a user-friendly interface.

 ### Time spent
 4.5 hours